TritonDataCenter/manta-mako/README.md

     MAKO_WORKER_CONNECTIONS    Maximum number of connections per nginx worker process

+    MAKO_THREAD_POOL_SIZE      Number of threads to use for multi-part upload thread pool

     MAKO_PROCESS_MANIFEST      Boolean value which when set, enables the post processing of a mako manifest to produce a